 ”Hmh, it’s rather good,” Sonja nodded.

 ”We talked about going home already,” Joni said then. ”Do you want to come with us?”
-He asked looking towards Jami.
-The shorter man glanced at his drunken friend, who at the moment sipped her lemonade with a straw.
+He asked, looking towards Jami.
+The shorter man glanced at his drunk friend, who at the moment sipped her lemonade with a straw.

 ”I think I’ll see Sonja home,” Jami replied.
 Tea had just left with her boyfriend and Jami didn’t really care to go home and listen to the sounds of a creaking bed upstairs, because there was no doubt why these two were in such a hurry to go home. ”I think I’ll stay for the night at Sonja’s, I can bring your shopping as well in the morning.”

 ”Shopping?”
 Misha grinned. ”New clothes again?”
 He teased and Joni nudged his arm playfully.

 ”What do you mean, again?”

 ”Yeah, it’s been three weeks, you’re right, it was about time.”
 Misha kept grinning and Joni rolled his eyes.